-You also need to be ready to act if your child feels uncomfortable with anything they experience online.

-You can help by:

-- giving them ways to let a trusted adult know if there's a problem - ensuring they know where any 'report abuse' buttons are on the sites they visit - showing them how to block unwanted messages.
+As well as raising awareness about staying safe and behaving responsibly, you also need to be ready to act if your child feels uncomfortable with anything they experience online.
+Give them ways of letting you or another trusted adult know if they are having a problem.
+Ensure they know about the 'report abuse' button on the sites they visit, what other steps they can take to block unwanted messages or what to do if they discover a site that makes them feel uncomfortable.